-• Understand the concepts of vectors and Eigenvectors for different matrices to describe the stability of the linear systems in engineering fields.

-• Exemplify the concepts of differentiation and integration to identify the area of 2D and 3D surfaces in engineering problems.

-• Explain the concepts of analytic functions in complex domain to predict the nature of different engineering systems.
+- Understand the concepts of vectors and Eigenvectors for different matrices to describe the stability of the linear systems in engineering fields. - Exemplify the concepts of differentiation and integration to identify the area of 2D and 3D surfaces in engineering problems. - Explain the concepts of analytic functions in complex domain to predict the nature of different engineering systems.

-PO1.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
-PO2.
-Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems, reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problemsb.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PSO1.
-Analyze, design and develop electro mechanical system using contemporary tools.
+c.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-1. Apply the principles of coordinate systems in the complex plane and characteristics of linear systems by Eigen values and Eigenvectors.

-2. Analyse various types of functions and their differentiation techniques involved in engineering fields.

-3. Apply different methods of integration to solve the engineering problems

-4. Execute the suitable integration technique to calculate the area and volume of different surfaces.

-5. Apply the concept of analytic function to estimate the integral in complex plane.
+- 1. Represent the different forms of coordinate system in complex plane and characteristics of linear systems by Eigen values and Eigenvectors. - 2.
+Analyze various types of functions and their differentiation techniques involved in engineering fields. - 3.
+Implement different methods of integration used in engineering problems. - 4.
+Execute the suitable integration technique to calculate the area and volume of different surfaces. - 5.
+Apply the concept of analytic function to estimate the integral in complex plane.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 1 - - - - - - - - - - 2 -

-2 2 2 - - - - - - - - - - 3 -
+1 1 3

-3 2 2 - - - - - - - - - - 2 -
+2 2 2

+3 1 3

-4 1 2 - - - - - - - - - - 2 -
+4 1 2

-5 1 2 - - - - - - - - - - 3 -
+5 2 2

-COMPLEX NUMBERS.VECTORS AND MATRICES
+COMPLEX NUMBERS, VECTORS AND MATRICES

 Complex plane, polar coordinates and polar form of complex numbers, powers and roots, fundamental theorem of algebra.
 Vector algebra in 2-D and 3-D space, dot product and cross product.
-Matrices: Eigen values and Eigenvectors, properties of eigenvalues and eigenvectors.
-UNIT II 9 Hours
+Matrices : Eigen values and Eigen vectors, Properties of eigen values and eigen vectors.